PoCInnovation/Pool2023/Software/day05/React/README.md

 ⚠️ ✋ ⚠️ ✋ ⚠️ ***Very Important*** ⚠️ ✋ ⚠️ ✋ ⚠️

-***From now, you free to add any element you want in your UI as long as you have the requirements.
+***From now, you're free to add any element you want in your UI as long as you have the requirements.
 Chakra UI is a really powerful tool, have fun with it!***

 ***Don't hesitate to ask us questions about design, about ways to code frontend elements, or to validate your architecture.***